codetigerco/Shopify-Starter/README.md

 Where the `[shopify-name]` parameter is the slug name of your shop.
 Finally you can your shopify preview by addressing to [http://127.0.0.1:9292](http://127.0.0.1:9292) in your browser.

 Congrats!
-You installed and tested your shopify theme locally.
-(You must have something similar to this image after finish this last step).
+Your theme was installed successfully (You should see something similar to this image after completing this last step.)

 ![Theme preview](/imgs/preview.png)

 ## Deployment

-One of the most important thing that you must to do is to deploy your theme in your shop using the github Shopify integration.
-The integrantion will help you with the pull & push of your theme changes.
-Each time you push a commit in your attached branch, the integration will automatically deploy this change to your remote shop theme.
-It means your shop theme is sync with your github repository theme.
+One of the most important things you must do is deploy your theme in your shop using the GitHub Shopify integration.
+This integration will assist you with the pull and push of your theme changes.
+Each time you push a commit to your linked branch, the integration will automatically deploy this change to your remote shop theme.
+This ensures that your shop theme stays in sync with your GitHub repository theme.

-To sync a shop theme with a repository, you only need to add a new theme in your shop, and click `connect from Github` option.
+To synchronize a shop theme with a repository, you only need to add a new theme in your shop and click the `Connect from GitHub` option.

 ![Connect from Github](/imgs/connect-from-github.png)

-Then add a new github account, in case that you have not the shopify integration in your github, in this process the integration will automatically installed.
+Next, add a new GitHub account in case you do not have the Shopify integration set up on your GitHub.
+During this process, the integration will be automatically installed.

 ![Add github account](/imgs/add-account.png)

-> Note: In some situatios after add a new account, maybe you will notice your account have not been added.
-You must retry the previous steps, in case it does not work, try to clear the cache and reload the page.
+> Note: In some situations, after adding a new account, you may notice that your account has not been added.
+You must retry the previous steps.
+In case it does not work, try clearing the cache and reloading the page.

 Finally add your respective theme repository.

 ![Add github repository](/imgs/add-repository.png)

-Congrats!
+Congratulations!
 Your theme was deployed successfully.
-(You must have something similar to this image after finish this last step)
+(You should see something similar to this image after completing this last step.)

 ![Add github repository](/imgs/theme-connected.png)